cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 #### 4. Create our config.yml

-As we are configuring our tunnel through the Cloudflared utility, we need to create our `config.yml` file inside the `/home/user/.cloudflared/` directory.
+As we are configuring our tunnel through the `cloudflared` utility, we need to create our `config.yml` file inside the `/home/user/.cloudflared/` directory.
 This file will configure our ingresses to allow access to the website hosted on that machine.

 ```bash
 touch ~/.cloudflared/config.yml